 Concert Choir is an ensemble for students whose singing skills and musicianship demonstrate readiness to perform challenging repertoire.
 The class offers opportunities for students to sing in a variety of styles including all-male and all-female ensembles as well as full chorus.
-Students work to develop advanced sight reading skills and learn how to develop and integrate good vocal techniques while incorporating dance/movement.
+Students work to develop advanced sight-reading skills and learn how to develop and integrate good vocal techniques while incorporating dance/movement.
 A number of performances are given at school and within the community.
 This class is typically open to students in grades 10-12 and an audition is required.
 Regardless of previous choral experience, 9th grade boys will be contacted to set up an appointment to determine appropriate chorus class placement.
 This provides young male singers the opportunity to sing along side experienced, changed voices.
 This course may be repeated for credit.

-Concert Orchestra A/B
+Concert Orchestra A/B 6851, 6852

 This course is designed to help students who play string instruments develop basic instrumental skills and an appreciation and understanding of music.
 This course is open to any students who would like to further their fundamental skills in musical performance on a string instrument.
 No audition is required however prior musical experience is highly recommended.
+Students with less than one year of orchestra experience must have permission of the instructor before enrolling.
 Required public performances will include Fall, Winter and Spring concerts and festivals.
 Instruments will be furnished as available.

-Creative Writing A/B
+Creative Writing A/B 1130, 1135